trustpoliticsfear/trustpoliticsfear.github.io/documentation.md

 **<span id="a-note-on-your-base-url">A note on your base url</span>**

-When you publish on a subfolder—automatic on GitHub pages—many of your links will break unless you indicate the name of your sub-folder in the `baseurl` value in your `_config.html` file.
+When you publish on a subfolder---automatic on GitHub pages---many of your links will break unless you indicate the name of your sub-folder in the `baseurl` value in your `_config.html` file.
 In addition, you need to make sure that your site-wide links (your links to your CSS files, for example) are preceded by the `{{ site.baseurl }}` tag.
 The base Ed install already uses this system, so you can simply replace the value `/ed` in your `baseurl` to `/your-project-slug`.

 If on the other hand you are running your site on a root folder, simply erase `/ed`, but do make sure to leave the single quotes: